hermes-thrice/pinteresting/readme.md

 # Pinteresting

-A clone of pinterest to show how a hallery app can be built with django
+A clone of pinterest to show how a gallery app can be built with django

 ## Getting Started